Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 <br>

-# Where are the stack and heap stored?
+# Where are the stack and heap physically stored?

 In RAM/swap